 How to Work From Home with the Kids around in the Summer

-Are the kids home and driving you crazy yet?
-This summer, without camp or summer school, kids are around much more, so intrusions and distractions abound.
-There are many different scenarios with little ones of different ages, but here are some tips to help get work done without the guilt of closing the office door on the kids all day long.
+- Are the kids home and driving you crazy yet?
+This summer, the kids are around much more, so intrusions and distractions abound.
+There are many different scenarios with little ones of different ages, but these tips will help work get done without the guilt of closing the office door on the kids.

-Plan “special” time.
-It doesn’t have to be a full day, but an hour or so around lunch or two hours at the pool can actually help productivity in the long run.
-The kids will have something to look forward to and the guilt meter will lessen.
+It doesn’t have to be a full day, but an hour or so around lunch can actually help productivity in the long run.
+Kids will have something to look forward to and the guilt meter will lower.

-Remember, the work will always be there, but kids grow up very quickly.
+Remember, the work is always around, but kids grow up quickly.
 Prioritize and make an effort to have fun with yours this summer!